 Certain items, considered nuisances by the principal, are not permitted on school premises.
-Some specific examples are permanent markers, radios, CD players, MP3 players, IPODs, tape recorders, cat-eye contacts, teeth jewelry, and dangerous toys.
-Certain items may be brought to school for academic use with prior approval of the teacher and administration.)
-Students bringing nuisance items on campus are subject to disciplinary action.
+Some specific examples are permanent markers, radios, cat-eye contacts, teeth jewelry, and dangerous toys.
+Certain items may be brought to school for academic use with prior approval of the administration.